Last Updated on May 31, 2023

 Being frugal is knowing where and when to spend your money and having a budget, especially when you’re still young.
 Frugal people think twice before spending their hard-earned money on something that does not add value to their or other people’s lives.

-It is also essential to understand that money should never be earned to show that you are “successful.”
+It is also essential to understand that we should never work for money to show we are “successful.”

-Instead, your money should be spent on things and experiences that significantly impact your life and others.
+Instead, I believe that money should be spent on things and experiences that significantly impact your life and others.
 Frugality also gives way to a more intentional living that material possessions cannot measure.

 Masinop (Frugal) vs. Madamot (Stingy)